-Hedge Veg is one of the special things about island life - a quirky tradition from time gone by that has stood the test of time and has evolved to become a stalwart of Guernsey life, with no loss of charm or uniqueness.
+Hedge Veg is a quirky tradition from a time gone by that has stood the test of time here on the Islands of Guernsey, evolving to become a unique and charming staple of Island life.

-If you spend any time at all wandering the lanes of the Islands of Guernsey, it won't be long until you happen upon a hedge veg stall, where islanders sell their homegrown goods for a few pennies.
-Traditionally, you would find spare Guernsey tomatoes, potatoes and eggs from their gardens and allotments.
-Occasionally, you may spot a well-thumbed classic novel left on a shelf for the next reader to enjoy.
-It is one of the special things about island life - a quirky tradition from time gone by that has stood the test of time and has evolved to become a stalwart of Guernsey life, with no loss of charm or uniqueness.
+If you wander around the lanes of the Islands of Guernsey, it won't be long until you happen upon a Hedge Veg stall, where islanders sell their homegrown goods.
+Traditionally, you would find homegrown Guernsey tomatoes, potatoes and other veg or eggs from free range Chickens at these stalls.
+Occasionally, you may spot a well-thumbed classic novel left for the next reader to enjoy or homemade sweet treats.

-Over time, the resourcefulness of islanders has become more and more apparent and these garden wall stalls have started to display all manner of items from homemade crafts to baked goods, to pots of herbs and freshly roasted coffee beans and even fresh Guernsey crabs!
-Many are now thriving small businesses that embrace the fabulous sense of community that you find on the Islands of Guernsey.
-It is still a piece of island life that makes visitors and locals alike smile.
+Over time, the resourcefulness of islanders has become more and more apparent, and these garden wall stalls have started to display all manner of items, from homemade crafts, candles and baked goods, to pots of herbs and freshly roasted coffee beans and even fresh Guernsey crabs!
+Many stalls are now thriving small businesses that embrace the fabulous sense of community that you find here on the Islands of Guernsey.
+It is a piece of island life enjoyed by visitors and locals alike.

-There is a huge focus on sustainability in this tradition, with the initial idea being that you share your leftover produce or your home baked goods such as cakes and jams made from leftover ingredients with your community.
-Many items are either crafted from homegrown, upcycled products or encourage sustainable packaging and the recycling or re-use of jars and containers.
+There is a huge focus on sustainability in this tradition, the initial idea being that you share your leftover produce or home baked goods made from leftover ingredients with your community so that nothing was wasted.
+Most items are crafted from homegrown, up-cycled products and encourage sustainable packaging with the recycling or re-use of jars and containers.

-One of the most wonderful signs that the community still embraces this tried and tested system is the fact that the stalls are all completely unmanned, bar the occasional presence of children playing in the front garden of a traditional Guernsey cottage.
-Instead you will find a simple honesty box system, which usually consists of a simple handwritten price on a chalk board or piece of card, and a money box with small change in it.
+One of the most wonderful signs that the community still embraces this tried and tested system is the fact that all of the stalls are unmanned, bar the occasional presence of children playing in the front garden.
+Instead of a salesperson, you will find a simple honesty box system, consisting of a price per item on a chalk board or piece of card and a money box with small change in it.
 It's a great example of how trusting and friendly locals are.

-Recently, local Pierre Le Page launched the Hedge Veg app at hedgeveg.gg.
-Pierre wanted to create something to help the community enjoy these hedge veg stalls around the island.
-What came out of his creation was a huge number of stalls that many had never heard of.
-Stalls are organised by location and by category, so you can find what you are looking for and head over to see what's available.
-It's a wonderful little app, currently being used by locals and waiting to be embraced by visitors too on future trips to the Islands of Guernsey.
+Local man Pierre Le Page launched the Hedge Veg app at hedgeveg.gg.
+He wanted to create something to help the community more easily enjoy the many hedge veg stalls on offer.
+What came about was a huge number of stalls that many had never heard of before.
+Stalls listed on the app are organised by location and by category, so you can easily find what you are looking for and see what's available.
+It's a wonderful little app, perfect for visitors wanting to embrace this Island tradition on future trips to the Islands of Guernsey.